 The bitter melon picked at maturity will be bitter.
 The younger, thinner, shorter and bright green bitter melon will be less bitter tasting.

-The bitter melon harvest season runs from mid spring through late summer, April through September in the northern hemisphere.
+The bitter melon harvest season runs from mid-spring through late summer.

 - Steam and serve with pork, onions, ginger, and black bean sauce, or in soups.
 Season with cumin and turmeric.

 - Parboil like zucchini and serve as a vegetable.

 - Season bitter melon slices with salt, turmeric, and a little chili and then deep fry or remove the central pith and stuff this gourd with seasoned minced pork, shrimp and chopped onion, or fish paste before baking.

 - Young shoots and leaves can be cooked like spinach.

 - Cut the bitter melon in half lengthwise.